juliusarolovitch/Memoize-Server/README.md

 + Data:
   + 'text' - this is only mandatory to specify when operating in INPUT mode, i.e. when you're inputting text for TTS.
   + 'voice' - the name of the voice you are referencing.
 In INPUT mode, it is the name of the voice you want the text to be read in.
 In ADD_USER mode, it is the name of the voice you want to add.

+### Basic Security: Implementing Key-Specific Voices:

+The current implementation ensures that with non-adversarial use, API users will not be able to access or see the voices of other users.
+This is implemented by concatenating the API user's ID to the name of the voice they are using on the backend. i.e. for an API user with key of 'sheep' using a voice named 'cow', the backend voice will be titled 'sheep_cow'.
+Additionally, when we fetch all voices for a user, it is as simple as tracking down all voices that start with the necessary API key.

 ## Example Usage: